openeew/openeew-nodered/README.md

 ## The OpenEEW open source project needs you

-Now that you have completed this tutorial, you are ready to modify these example flows and your own Node-RED Dashboard to build an OpenEEW Earthquake Early Warning data visualization solution.
+Now that you have completed these examples, you are ready to modify these example flows and your own Node-RED Dashboard to build an OpenEEW Earthquake Early Warning data visualization solution.
 There are several [OpenEEW GitHub project repositories](https://github.com/openeew) that you can contribute to.

 Join the cutting-edge community and build open source projects to fight back against the most pressing issues of our time.
 See your code deployed to help those in need.